-Letters of recommendation are required by graduate schools, some internship programs, and some employers.
+Letters of recommendation are required by graduate schools and fellowship programs, some internship or research programs, and some employers.
 Most letters of recommendation for graduate schools are written by faculty who have had direct contact with you.
 A good letter discusses your qualities and characteristics, using examples from your academic, work, and personal history.

 When requesting letters of recommendation: